enkidevs/curriculum/Ruby/Fundamentals/what-is-ruby.md

 ---
 ## Revision

-Which paradigm does majorly Ruby belong to?
+Which programming paradigm does majorly Ruby belong to?

 ???